Assassination of Martin Luther King Jr.: Counter evidence

 In 2000, the Department of Justice completed its investigation into Jowers' claims, citing no evidence to support the conspiracy allegations.
 The investigation report recommended no further investigation unless new reliable facts were presented.
-A sister of Jowers said that he had fabricated the story in order to earn $300,000 by selling it, and that she had corroborated the story to get money to pay her income taxes.
+A sister of Jowers said that he had fabricated the story to earn $300,000 by selling it, and that she had corroborated the story to get money to pay her income taxes.
 King biographer David Garrow disagrees with Pepper's claims that the government killed King.
 He is supported by author Gerald Posner, who wrote Killing the Dream: James Earl Ray and the Assassination of Martin Luther King, Jr. (1998), concluding that Ray killed King, acting alone, likely for the hope of collecting a racist bounty for the murder.

 Critics of the official verdict on King's death bristled at Killing the Dream, criticizing Posner for, in part, basing it on "a psychological evaluation of James Earl Ray, which he [Posner] is not qualified to give, and he dismisses evidence of conspiracy in King's murder as cynical attempts to exploit the tragedy".
 Pepper repeatedly dismissed Posner's book as inaccurate and misleading, and Dexter King also criticized it.
 In response to the 1999 verdict in King vs. Jowers, Posner told The New York Times: "It distresses me greatly that the legal system was used in such a callous and farcical manner in Memphis.
 If the King family wanted a rubber stamp of their own view of the facts, they got it."